mg-chao/paddle-ocr-rs/README.md

 [RapidOCR Docs](https://rapidai.github.io/RapidOCRDocs/main/model_list/)

-#### Related Information
+#### Important Notes

-This project can be considered a Rust implementation of RapidOCR, with code referenced from RapidOCR's C++ implementations.
+This project can be considered as a Rust implementation of RapidOCR, with code referenced from RapidOCR's C++ implementation.

 C++ implementation: [RapidOcrOnnx](https://github.com/RapidAI/RapidOcrOnnx)

-One tricky point is that the project uses OpenCV for image processing, so an OpenCV environment needs to be provided.
+One tricky point is that the project uses OpenCV for image processing, so an OpenCV environment is required.

-The OpenCV crate is [opencv-rust](https://github.com/twistedfall/opencv-rust), and installation dependencies are described in the README: [INSTALL.md](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md)
+The OpenCV crate used is [opencv-rust](https://github.com/twistedfall/opencv-rust), and the environment dependencies installation is described in the README: [INSTALL.md](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md)

-Note that the DLL named opencv_worldxxxx.dll needs to be placed in the ./target/debug directory.
-This is mentioned in the opencv-rust documentation, so I won't elaborate further here.
+Note that you need to place the DLL named opencv_worldxxxx.dll in the ./target/debug directory.
+This is mentioned in the opencv-rust documentation, so we won't elaborate further here.

 #### Demo Results